ErichBSchulz/dcbk/README.md

 * `start` the container
 * `exec` commands in the running container

 The "clean-up and rebuild" steps are in the `rebuild.sh` script.
+The `rebuild.sh` script also provides details on using you container via the CLI once you have built it.

+## Set up your hosts file for browsing

 In order to use your browser you will need to add entries to your computers `/etc/hosts` file.